How to Survive a Performance Improvement Plan

 Nothing says “I’m taking this seriously” than doing just a little bit more than everyone else.

-A while back, I spoke with Pam Slim, author of Escape from Cubicle Nation, about how to become invaluable at your job.
-She told me a great story of how she went above-and-beyond to become amazing at her previous job.
+We interviewed Pam Slim, author of Escape from Cubicle Nation, about how to become invaluable at your job.
+She told us a great story of how she went above and beyond to become amazing at her previous job.
 Here’s what she had to say:

 “I would get up really early in the morning and go sit with the traders on the floor.
 I would see what they did and proactively go to lunch with the most senior people who were great at giving financial advice, who were really like leaders in the industry.
 Because I was interested and because I, as the training and development director, wanted to really understand what they did to better serve their employees.”